Preheat oven to 375 degrees F.

 Place foil packet, bulb bottom side down, on oven rack and bake for 45 minutes.

 Remove foil packet, let cool enough to handle the bulb without burning yourself and then squeeze the garlic meat out of each clove.
 You can then use the cloves whole or mash them.

 By Deeli from Richland, WA

 Wrap each head of garlic separately in foil that has been lightly sprayed with non stick cooking spray.
 Bake at 400F. for approximately 30 min. or until they feel soft when squeezed.
-Remove from oven & allow to cool till they can be handled.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.